bwDraco/HI64/serial/README.md

 ## Configuration

 Settings for HINT are defined at build time, through a combination of compiler options and macros defined in `hint.h`.
+The following macros are set through the compiler command line:

+ - `DSIZE`: The data type to use for the underlying computations.
+Both floating-point and integral types may be used, as long as they are signed.
+Larger types such as `double` and `__int64` permit higher-quality results allowing for longer computation but may lower maximum QUIPS.
+Smaller data types such as `float` and `__int32` tend to be faster but their lower precision limits the maximum quality of the result, resulting in a sharp drop in QUIPS as the precision of the variables is exhausted.
+(Due to a limitation in the timing code, 32-bit and smaller data types may not work.)
+ - `ISIZE`: The data type to use for the index of the `rect` array.
+An integral data type with at least one half the bits of effective precision of `DSIZE` is needed to attain the full precision available from `DSIZE`.
+For example, a `DSIZE` of `double` has 53 bits of effective precision (the length of the mantissa), so `__int32` is sufficiently long to fully utilize this precision.

-*TODO*: Add configuration information for each item
+*TODO*: Add hi64.h options

 ## Interpreting output